brennawongg/brennawongg.github.io/index.md

 * Lab 1 & 2

-    Labs 1 & 2 were some of my favorites, because it gave me an easy insight into the course, I was able to meet my first lab partner and become a better team player.
++    Labs 1 & 2 were some of my favorites, because it gave me an easy insight into the course, I was able to meet my first lab partner and become a better team player.
+I also got to learn how to use git commands in contrast to normally using a compiler within VSCode.
 * Lab 7

-    Lab 7, part 1 was a favorite since it allowed me to code a game of Blackjack.
++   Lab 7, part 1 was a favorite since it allowed me to code a game of Blackjack.
 Along with practicing coding, I was able to somewhat learn the game since I'm not the most familiar with card games.
 I was able to code functions and make values dependent on others.
 * Lab 12

-    Lab 12, part 1 was a favorite since I've never really worked with gifs or animated code.
++   Lab 12, part 1 was a favorite since I've never really worked with gifs or animated code.
 I was able to learn simple code using the RGB scale and code functions to change the RGB values as the program runs.
 I also was able to use a sine_lookup_table which I had no idea what it was prior, I learned many different ways math could play into scaled values.